 “It is a place of decay and death.
 A place out of phase.
 A place of monsters.
 It is right next to you and you don’t even see it.”

 The portal leading this other dimension is so powerful that it alters the magnetic field of the area around it, causing compasses to point away from true North.
 Symbolically, this represents how the occult elite’s dealings are indirectly affecting the entire population.

 The actual world of MKULTRA taps into the metaphysical realm, the esoteric and the occult – and not for benevolent purposes.
 Constantly and intensely drawing power from dark forces ultimately unleashes byproducts, which have an effect on the unsuspecting masses.
 In short, people lose their “true North”.

-In Stranger Things, the byproduct that emerges from the Upside Down is faceless monster – a creature the kids dub “Demogorgon”.
+In Stranger Things, the byproduct that emerges from the Upside Down is a faceless monster – a creature the kids dub “Demogorgon”.

 Although this monster is pure science fiction fodder, it symbolically represents the beastly, monstrous side of the “scientific” experiments of the occult elite.
 Attracted by the blood of children, Demogorgon makes them disappear from the surface of the Earth and takes them to Upside Down, which represents the dark, evil, dissociated world of the occult elite.
 When describing Demogorgon, the characters of the series all say that “it has no face” (much like the real-world MK system has no face).
 The name given to this monster, Demogorgon, is significant.
 It refers to a powerful demonic force:

 In the Dungeons & Dragons fantasy role-playing game, Demogorgon is a powerful demon prince.
 He is known as the Prince of Demons, a self-proclaimed title he holds by virtue of his power and influence, which, in turn, is a title acknowledged by both mortals and his fellow demons.